mfeemster/keysharp/README.md

 ```
 * Command line switches may start with either `/` (Windows-only), `-` or `--`.
 * Command line switches
+    - `--script`
+	  Causes a compiled script to ignore its main code and instead executes the provided script.
+For this to apply, `--script` must be the first command line argument.
+	  Example: `CompiledScript.exe /script /ErrorStdOut MyScript.ahk "Script's arg 1"`
 	- `--version`, `-v`
 	  Displays Keysharp version.
 	- `--codeout`